Vanz92x/DVD-Rental-Analysis/README.md

 * Languages: Details the languages available for the films.

 ## Question
-The DVD store manager has been given a case to analyze, and the analysis uses CTE to form a Datamart, and answers several questions as follows: (Note, from the CTE can look detail at CTE Query)
+The DVD store manager has been given a case to analyze, and the analysis uses CTE to form a Datamart, and answers several questions as follows:

 ### 1. Viewing rental income from films based on: